 Service Demarcation Points

 Two adjacent networks agree on the connectivity capability between the two networks.
 The process for this agreement is out-of-scope of the NSI.
 When two STPs in adjacent networks with matching capabilities are paired, the resulting object is known as a Service Demarcation Point (SDP).
-The SDP capability is the information which describes all possible SDPs which can be instantiated between them.
+The SDP capability is the information that describes all possible SDPs that can be instantiated between them.
 Constraints are also included in the information.

 Once the SDP capabilities are advertised, the SDP needs to be dynamically generated for an inter-network connection over the SDP to be instantiated.

 Once allocated, an SDP may have properties such as a framing, bandwidth and a VLAN id.
 Some of these properties may reflect the requirements specified in the service definition.
-Labeling (cf. fiber id, wavelength, VLAN id) and aggregation (cf. an SDP may be provisioned by aggregating multiple switch ports) can be modeled as a property of SDP.
+Labeling (cf. fiber id, wavelength, VLAN id) and aggregation (cf. combining multiple switch ports) can be modeled as a property of SDP.

 To instantiate an inter-network connection, the requester NSA requests SDPs with the same representation to the adjacent networks.
 Each network then keeps a calendar of reservations.

-Figure 11: STPs
+Figure 11: STPs and SDPs

 Assume there are two networks, X and Y, and possible SDP instances between X and Y are: v1, v2, v3 and I1, I5, I9.
 This information is advertised by X and Y in advance.
 To request an inter-network connection, the requester NSA requests: